Nyashavasoya/Deepfake-detection/README.md

 ---

-Code files present in this repo
+Code files present in this repo, here the AASIST model architecture with its pre-trained weight(trained on ASVspoof) is used to train in-the-wild dataset for deepfake AI detection. the model with updated weights after training and evaluating, was then saved and used for testing purpose.